Azure/AzureStor/README.md

 AzureStor includes a number of extra features to make transferring files efficient.

-### Parallel file transfers
+### Parallel connections

-First, as noted above, you can transfer multiple files in parallel using the `multiupload_*`/`multidownload_*` functions.
-These use a pool of background R processes to do the transfers in parallel, which usually results in major speedups when transferring multiple small files.
+As noted above, you can transfer multiple files in parallel using the `multiupload_*`/`multidownload_*` functions.
+These functions utilise a background process pool supplied by AzureRMR to do the transfers in parallel, which usually results in major speedups when transferring multiple small files.
 The pool is created the first time a parallel file transfer is performed, and persists for the duration of the R session; this means you don't have to wait for the pool to be (re-)created each time.

 ```r
 # uploading/downloading multiple files at once: use a wildcard to specify files to transfer